IBM/libertyEventDrivenSurvey/README.md

    ```
    kn service list surveyadminservice
    ```
-1. Open your browser to the URL from the `kn service list` output above.
+1. Open your browser to the URL from the `kn service list` output above and click on `Start New Geolocation Survey`.
 1. Double check logs look good:
    ```
    oc exec -it $(oc get pod -o name | grep surveyadminservice) -c surveyadminservice -- cat /logs/messages.log